linode/docs/docs/networking/ssh/persistent-terminal-sessions-with-tmux/index.md

   Most tmux tasks can be accomplished using any of these three methods.

 {{< note >}}
-You can change the prefix key by editing the `.tmux.config` file.
+You can change the prefix key by editing the `~/.tmux.conf` file.
 For the remainder of this guide, **Prefix** will be used to refer to either the default **CTRL+b** or the combination you have chosen in your configuration file.
 {{< /note >}}

 ## Manage tmux Windows